Year 1, Semester 1

 This module is offered by the Data Science group in the Department of Industrial Engineering, in block format.
 The data science module provides students with a foundation of what data science is, and allows them to identify the complexities that arise in the data science domain.
 One of the particularities of this module is that it equips students with a thorough knowledge of the cross-industry standard process for data mining (CRISP-DM) process model.
 The CRISP-DM is a workflow that helps data scientists understand the data within a business context, prepare the data, select the appropriate model, evaluate the model, and deploy the model.
 Moreover, this module explains the ethical challenges faced in data science, and critically evaluates the developments in the data regulation and information privacy sectors.

-Prof Mandla Gwetu
+Professor Mandla Gwetu

 Project Economics and Finance